InsightSoftwareConsortium/SimpleITK-Notebooks/Readme.md

 As of this writing, SimpleITK version >=0.6r1 is required to run these notebooks.
 This version currently needs to be downloaded from [Source Forge](http://sourceforge.net/projects/simpleitk/files/SimpleITK/0.6.rc1/Python/)

+### Downloading Data

+The data can be automatically downloaded to the "Data" directory when you execute the notebooks.

+Alternatively, to download all the data before hand:

+   cd SimpleITK-Notebooks
+   ./downloaddata.py Data/ Data/manifest.json

 ### Run the environment